 - Head trauma – drivers or passengers can suffer severe head trauma from a golf cart accident, oftentimes resulting in death.
 Passengers who are traveling on the back of the vehicle often are at greater risk of being thrown off the golf cart and landing in a way that results in serious head injuries.
 Drivers may also be thrown from the vehicle, especially in a rollover which often results in traumatic head injuries

 The causes of golf cart accidents are as varied as they are for car accidents.
 A rollover can occur due to numerous factors including uneven weight, or an uneven traveling surface.
 Other causes of accidents may include:

 - Sun glare – some accidents are caused because the golf cart operator is blinded by bright sunlight.
 In these cases, the driver may lose control of the cart injuring themselves and their passengers

 - Speed – while golf carts are designed to travel about 20 miles per hour, this does not mean this is the speed that is safe for all surfaces

 - Equipment failure – golf carts must be properly maintained to make sure breaks do not fail, gas pedals do not stick, etc. In some cases, poor maintenance can cause equipment failure resulting in subsequent golf cart injuries

 Surprisingly enough, many golf cart accidents involve children.
-With more than 10,000 golf cart accidents occurring annually, and the range of injuries varying between bumps and bruises and death, golf cart safety is major concern.
+With more than 10,000 golf cart accidents occurring annually, and the range of injuries varying between bumps and bruises and death, golf cart safety is a major concern.
 Remember, golf cart accidents do not occur only on golf courses, Those who are injured in a golf cart accident may be entitled to compensation from the cart owner and should contact a personal injury attorney for guidance.